-- d.
+d.
 Portugal.
-If so desired by the Allies, Portugal stands ready to provide minor forces for occupation of Portuguese Timor. - e.
+If so desired by the Allies, Portugel stands ready to provide minor forces for occupation of Portuguese Timor. e.
 The Netherlands.
-Dutch forces may fulfill a minor role in recapture of areas in the Netherlands East Indies.

-We believe that offers from any nation to contribute token or minor essistance in the Pacific war should be considered on their military merits.
-The acceptance of any forces should be at the bases that they are to be trained and equipped to meet U.S. standards of combat efficiency, can be effectively employed in planned operations against Japan, are reasonably self-supporting, and will operate as determined by the U.S..

-12. Control and Command in the Pacific War.
+Dutch forces may fulfill a minor pole in recapture of areas in the Netherlands East Indics.
+We believe that offers from any nation to contribute teken or minor ossistance in the Pacific war should be considered on their military merits.
+The acceptance of any forces should be of the bases that they are to be trained and equipped to meet U.S. standards of combat efficiency, can be effectively employed in planned operations against Japan, are reasonably self-supporting, and will operate as determined by the U.S. 12.
+Control and Command in the Pacific War.

-Throughout previous staff discussions with the British we have taken the position that control, command and direction of the war in the Pacific lies with the U.S. The British thus for have committed their forces under this arrangement and have followed U.S. lead and policy.
-We believe that we should continue to follow that policy and that any efforts which may be made to bring the direction of the Pacific war under the laborious, argumentative and time-consuming system of combined control should be vigorously apposed.
+Throughout previous staff discussions with the British we have taken the position that control, command and direction of the war in the Pacific lies with the U.S. States and the followed committed their forces under this arrangement. and the followed U.S. lead-and-pelicy.
+We believe that we should continue to follow that policy and that any efforts which may be made to bring the direction of the Pacific war under the laborious, argumentative and time-consuming system of combined control should be vigorously opposed.
+JUS 1388